 "People have often asked if I'm gay because I don't go out of my way to spit and scratch and give people attitude."Jason Bateman (January 14, 1969-) is a prolific American comedy actor.
-Seriously, you might not remember them all, but you've probably seen at least eight movies with this guy.
+Seriously, you might not remember them all, but you have probably seen at least eight movies with this guy.
 He was born in 1969 and began his acting career with a part in Little House on the Prairie.
 He came to prominence with a supporting role on the 1980s sitcom Silver Spoons and later as the star of Teen Wolf Too (which is something of an Old Shame).His best-remembered roles are that of David Hogan, the eldest son on The Hogan Family, and as Michael Bluth in Arrested Development, the latter which set his persona as something of a quietly charming straight man.
-He has been playing largely similar nice-guy roles in a myriad of romantic comedies.
+He has been playing largely similar resilient nice-guy roles in a myriad of comedies.
 In recent years audiences have had something of a "he really can act" reaction as he has managed to find a lot of range despite being largely typecast.His sister, Justine Bateman, also acts and is best known as Mallory from Family Ties.

 - Dodgeball: A True Underdog Story (2004)

 - Mr. Magorium's Wonder Emporium (2007)

 - The Kingdom (2007)

 - State of Play (2009)

 - The Switch (2010)

 - Horrible Bosses (2011)